visgl/deck.gl/docs/api-reference/aggregation-layers/contour-layer.md

 <ContourLayerDemo />

 The `ContourLayer` aggregates data into iso-lines or iso-bands for a given threshold and cell size. `Isoline` represents collection of line segments that separate the area above and below a given threshold. `Isoband` represents a collection of polygons (filled) that fill the area containing values in a given threshold range.
-To generate an `Isoline` single threshold value is needed, to generate an `Isoband` an Array with two values needed.
+To generate an `Isoline` single threshold value is needed, to generate an `Isoband` an array with two values needed.
 Data is first aggregated using given cell size and resulting scalar field is used to run [Marching Squares](https://en.wikipedia.org/wiki/Marching_squares) algorithm that generates a set of vertices to form Isolines or Isobands.
 In below documentation `Isoline` and `Isoband` is referred as `contour`.

 ```js